What is time management?

 Watch the video below for some useful tips on how to better organise your time.

-Learning to schedule your time can help you put a plan into action.
-One you have prioritised your tasks and organised yourself, start scheduling study into your timetable so you know how much time you have to study each week.
-This will give you an opportunity to capitalise on your study time.
-When you create a schedule, be sure to record down what your tasks or commitments are but also assign specific dates and times for these tasks.
+Scheduling your time can help you put a plan into action.
+Once you have prioritised your tasks and organised yourself, start scheduling study into your timetable so you know how much time you have to study each week.
+This will allow you to make the most of your study time.
+When you create a schedule, be sure to record your tasks or commitments are but also assign specific dates and times for these tasks.

 Some tips for planning your schedule: